senacor/cloud-native-training/05_service-mesh/README.md

 Good, simple hacking disabled!
 But lets see if the sock-shop is still working.
 I think not...

 To fix that we need to make sure that the front-end deployment also enables mutual TLS when communicating with the catalogue service.
-To do so, add the policy in file catalogue-virtual-service.yaml like this:
+To do so, replace the policy in file catalogue-virtual-service.yaml with this:

 ```
 apiVersion: "authentication.istio.io/v1alpha1"